 The immense popularity of the “Call of Duty” franchise continues to lead the company’s success with the latest title in the series — launched in November — driving massive player engagement.

 The series attracted 150 million monthly players in the first quarter, a record for the franchise.
 Meanwhile, revenue generated through in-game purchases shot up 60% year over year.

 Overall, Activision Blizzard games drew 435 million monthly players in the year’s first quarter, topping the 428 million players recorded in the second quarter of 2020 as video games surged in popularity during the early months of the pandemic.

-In its updated outlook, Activision Blizzard predicted revenue of $8.37 billion for the calendar year, which would represent a roughly 3.5% increase over the strong revenue numbers achieved by the company in 2020.
+In the meantime, he said the company had raised its full-year financial expectations.
+Activision Blizzard predicted revenue of $8.37 billion for 2021, which would represent a roughly 3.5% increase over the strong revenue numbers achieved in 2020.

-“We are doing ourselves and our community a disservice if our games are not on those platforms,” Alegre said.
+“Mobile is just the ultimate driver of reach,” Alegre said.
+“We are really doing ourselves and our community a disservice if our games are not on those platforms.”

 For reprint and licensing requests for this article, CLICK HERE.